-During Teacher Appreciation Week in May 2022, PATH Partners threw the first annual Educator Appreciation Bash as a way to say thank you to those who impact the lives of youth in Sheboygan County.
-88 educators gathered at 3 Sheeps Brewing Co. in Sheboygan for refreshments, food, giveaways, and more.
+During Teacher Appreciation Week in May 2023, the PATH Partners threw the second annual Educator Appreciation Social as a way to say thank you to those who impact the lives of youth in Sheboygan County.
+Over 160 educators gathered at 3 Sheeps Brewing Co. in Sheboygan for refreshments, food, giveaways, live music and more.
 Surveys were collected to learn more about the needs of educators in our community and how PATH can help fill the needed gaps (see below for responses).